-The Evolve Awards, which are the first of their kind for both organisations honoured employees for their hard work and dedication across the college group.
+The Evolve Awards, which are the first of its kind for both organisations honoured their employees for their hard work and dedication across the college group.

 650 employees were invited to attend the dazzling event held at Sunderland College’s Bede Campus, to celebrate the contributions of fellow employees across seven categories, including Above and Beyond, All-star Values, Bright Spark, Leader of the Year, Teacher of the Year, Unsung Hero and special category, The Principal’s Award.

 Chief Executive and Principal of Sunderland College, Ellen Thinnesen led the award ceremony and introduced internationally-renowned motivational speaker, Richard McCann, the son of Wilma McCann the first victim of the Yorkshire Ripper, who addressed the audience with an inspirational speech.

 Ahead of the ceremony, staff members were invited to vote for their most admired colleagues, along with the reason why they should receive special recognition.
 A panel of judges sifted through the dozens of nominations and employees made the final vote on the overall winning individuals and teams across each category.